braycarlson/dimensionality/README.md

 ## Dimensionality Reduction

 An exploration into dimensionality reduction using PCA, ICA, tSNE and UMAP for NEUR 4700: Advanced Applications of Computational Methods.
-I also give a presentation on PCA, and used the [Manim](https://www.manim.community/) package created by [3Blue1Brown](https://www.youtube.com/@3blue1brown) to illustrate the ideas behind dimensionality reduction.
+I also give a presentation on PCA, and used the [Manim](https://www.manim.community/) package created by [3Blue1Brown](https://www.youtube.com/@3blue1brown) to illustrate the ideas behind PCA.

 ## Presentation